ROCm/rocprofiler-sdk/source/docs/how-to/using-pc-sampling.rst

     ]
   }

-The description of the fields in the JSON output is available in the :ref:`output-file-fields`.
+For description of the fields in the JSON output, see :ref:`output-file-fields`.